 - A new mobile app was launched called CardCash Giving.
 It is a way to connect shoppers to the causes they would like to support.

 Today, CardCash has over 1,300 well-known and popular brands from different business categories with discounted gift cards.
 These categories include:

 As a gift card marketplace, CardCash works as a platform where you can buy, sell, and trade gift cards at a discount.
-The gift cards can be an e-gift card or a physical card.
+The gift cards can be e-gift cards or physical cards.
 You need to go to their website and select “Buy Gift Cards.”
-Then will direct you to the available discounted gift cards page, where you can search the gift card you’re looking for, select the category type, or sort the gift cards by popularity.
+Then will direct you to the available discounted gift cards page, where you can search for the gift card you’re looking for, select the category type, or sort the gift cards by popularity.
 You can also purchase a new gift card if you like.